pmckeown/testing-for-supportability-article/README.md

 In both cloud and traditional on-premise environments, access to servers is restricted.
-Logs must be shipped to a log aggregator such as [Splunk](https://www.splunk.com/ "Splunk") or the [ELK](https://www.elastic.co/what-is/elk-stack "ELK Stack") stack for indexing, visualisation, reporting and alerting.
+Logs must be shipped to a log aggregator such as [Splunk](https://www.splunk.com/ "Splunk") or the [ELK Stack](https://www.elastic.co/what-is/elk-stack "ELK Stack") for indexing, visualisation, reporting and alerting.

-With cloud-hosted systems, administrators can't use low-level tools like top and Task Manager for understanding resource usage of servers.
-Servers may not be accessible and you may be running virtualised containers on virtual servers on hardware you don't own.

 Application Performance Monitoring (APM) systems like [Dynatrace](https://www.dynatrace.com/) and [New Relic](https://newrelic.com/) are critical today.
 They allow you to visualise application behaviour, predict